MENU

 About the Program

-The Battleship Missouri Overnight Encampment is designed to foster an understanding of history, leadership and team building among the youth of Hawaii, the United States and the World.
+The Battleship Missouri Overnight Encampment is designed to foster an understanding of history, leadership and team building among the youth of Hawaii, the United States, and the World.
 This opportunity is available for groups from 30 – 80 guests.
-Just like real Sailors, youth groups can sample “life at sea” with an overnight encampment experience aboard the Battleship Missouri.
+Just like real sailors, youth groups can sample “life at sea” with an overnight encampment experience aboard the Battleship Missouri.
 Campers walk the decks of this historic battleship, sleep in the crew berthing areas, eat Navy-style meals on the ship’s mess deck as well as participating in onboard activities focused on communication and teamwork.
 Advanced reservations are required.
-Call or email us for our rates.
+Call or email us for more information.

 Life At Sea